Bridge49 Est. 2013

 The bistro was built on grazing land, with the initial planning application being lodged in 2008.
 It took almost 5 years to go from that moment through to welcoming our first customer when we opened on 13th May 2013.

-Since then we have served breakfast, lunch and dinner (weekends only) and wherever possible we use locally sourced food and drinks.
+Since then we have served breakfast, lunch , and afternoon snacks and wherever possible we use locally sourced food and drinks.
 Our aim is to give our customers a relaxing enjoyable experience in beautiful surroundings.
 For the better weather we have a lovely outside seating area where you can relax and watch the boats go by in the summer months.

 We also have a children’s play area to keep the little ones amused during your visit to Bridge 49.